ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 [Edward Lounsbery](https://www.findagrave.com/memorial/89338793/edward-lounsbery) (11 Oct 1833 to 27 Nov 1904) was a tanner, a Civil War veteran and member of the David Ireland Post #158 in Brookton.

-Records of what is known today as Caroline Valley Community Church show that Edward was one of the original organizers and members of the Church, present at the "informal meeting" on 05 Mar 1868 at the home of Walker V. Personius that resulted in the official organization of the Congregational Church of Mott's Corners on 12 Mar 1868, when Edward, along with his wife [Amanda (Sanders) Lounsbery](https://www.findagrave.com/memorial/89338794/amanda-lounsbery) (12 Oct 1842 to 13 Nov 1921), are listed as charter members.
-It is noted in the Church's meeting minutes that at the 05 Mar meeting "on motion of Edward Lounsbery Mr. William Personius was chosen chairman and Walker V. Personius secretary."
+Records of what is known today as Caroline Valley Community Church show that Edward was one of the original organizers and members of the Church, present at the "informal meeting" on 05 Mar 1868 at the home of Walker V. Personeus that resulted in the official organization of the Congregational Church of Mott's Corners on 12 Mar 1868, when Edward, along with his wife [Amanda (Sanders) Lounsbery](https://www.findagrave.com/memorial/89338794/amanda-lounsbery) (12 Oct 1842 to 13 Nov 1921), are listed as charter members.
+It is noted in the Church's meeting minutes that at the 05 Mar meeting "on motion of Edward Lounsbery Mr. William Personeus was chosen chairman and Walker V. Personeus secretary."
 Edward died within the church while addressing the Christian Endeavor Society.
 Edward died within the Congregational Church.

 {{% fig "mills-home/1904-11-28-The-Ithaca-Daily-Journal-Ithaca-NY-p6" "800x600" "" "top" /%}}